 A beloved — and most-requested — family recipe.

-Of all the fancy desserts I know how to make as a former pastry chef, this simple family recipe for Jewish apple cake remains at the very top of my rotation: requested often, devoured always.
+Of all the fancy desserts I know how to make as a former pastry chef, this simple family Jewish apple cake recipe remains at the very top of my rotation: requested often, devoured always.
 Very easy to make, this Jewish apple cake looks like how autumn on a Vermont farm feels (or so I imagine), and fills the house with the aroma of cinnamon, apples, and vanilla.

 This Jewish Apple Cake recipe came from my mom’s home economics class back when she was in high school.
 It was the first thing she learned to bake on her own, but certainly not the last: She is a fabulous home baker.

 You may also like: Soft Italian Sprinkle Cookies and Buttermilk Birthday Cake

 Many of my best recipes come not from cookbooks or a website, but from simple recipe cards, passed along from neighbor to neighbor, grandmother to mother to daughter, friend to friend, and so on.
 I pull out these trusty family recipes time and again from my beloved wooden recipe box my late husband crafted for me from his grandfather’s felled cherry tree.
 These recipe cards, with their handwritten ingredients and side notes, grow a little more smudged, and thus a little more loved, with every use.